 Omnichannel solutions: Point of sale, Inventory, and Order Fulfillment

 ConnectPOS – The most reliable point of sale system

-ConnectPOS provides all features needed for a point of sale system with amazingly smooth and stable operation, when almost other pos solutions are slowdown or crashing if they have to process high-volume traffic suddenly.
+ConnectPOS provides all features needed for a point of sale system with amazingly smooth and stable operation when almost all other POS solutions are slowdown or crash if they have to process high-volume traffic suddenly.
 Therefore, ConnectPOS is trusted and helping to build omnichannel experience for more than 3000 merchants worldwide.
-This omnichannel solution integrates easily with plenty of payment gateways, third-party extensions and software such like inventory, loyalty program, reward point, gift card, facial recognition, etc.
+This omnichannel solution integrates easily with plenty of payment gateways, third-party extensions and software such as inventory, loyalty programs, reward points, gift cards, facial recognition, etc.

 Boostmyshop Inventory – Magento stock management package

 Boostmyshop Inventory is a famous omnichannel solution package for stock management.
-The package has full features for ERP, barcode management, alias, product organizing, UPS label, etc. In addition, real time data reports and integration with transporter software will save time and increase accuracy in decision making.
+The package has full features for ERP, barcode management, aliases, product organizing, UPS labels, etc. In addition, real-time data reports and integration with transporter software will save time and increase accuracy in decision-making.

 Magestore Order Fulfillment – Manage and fulfill order with ease

-Order fulfillment could be much more complicated in maintaining omnichannel experience, in comparison with multi-channel ecommerce, and Magestore Order Fulfillment extension would be an optimal choice for order processing.
+Order fulfillment could be much more complicated in maintaining an omnichannel experience, in comparison with multi-channel e-commerce, and Magestore Order Fulfillment extension would be an optimal choice for order processing.
 This omnichannel solution supports multi-store and multi-warehouse, with 5 standard steps: Verify – Fulfill – Pick – Pack – Ship.
-It also integrate easily with software from shipping services or other third-party solutions.
+It also integrates easily with software from shipping services or other third-party solutions.